yashsalvi/RESTful-API-with-Node.js/README.md

 ## Description
 A Basic RESTful API created using Node.js ,MongoDb and Express.
-Also,with proper JWT Route Protection and Mongoose validation.
+With proper JWT Route Protection and Mongoose validation.

 ## Technologies